 In the next worksheet, the student will fill in the proper punctuation for sentences with a conjunctive adverb and write sentences using the words properly.

 Explanation: Conjunctive adverbs put two sentences together and make a new sentence.
-The first sentence ends with a semicolon, and the conjunctive adverb is followed by an adverb.
+The first sentence ends with a semicolon, and the conjunctive adverb is followed by a comma.

 Example: George had to sell his horse; thus, his riding days were over.